Fabryz/woolyarn/README.md

 Default
 ======

-Default Node.js + Express.js + Socket.IO + jQuery project template
+Default Node.js + Socket.IO + jQuery + Express.js project boilerplate

 Tired of doing ``express YOUR_PROJECT_NAME`` and having to:

 * rename files, make new ones,
 * then configure your app to support Socket.IO interaction and
 * manage user data structure, with join/quit/synchronization events?